Generalizing Hybrid Integrator-Gain Systems Using Fractional Calculus: Generalized HIGS

-Although both architectures in Fig. \ref{fig:Architecture} generalize HIGS.
-Architecture $a$ is advantageous over architecture $b$.
-Since it utilizes a linear low pass filter after the nonlinear element, it attenuates the higher-order harmonics by $1/n^{(1-\alpha)}$ where $n$ is the order of harmonics.
-However, the higher-order harmonics are reduced by a constant value of $1-\beta$ in the architecture $b$.\\ To visually illustrate this, we have compared the FFT of two architectures to achieve a generalized HIGS with a phase lag of $-57^{\circ}$.
-To achieve this phase lag we set $\alpha=0.68$ and $\beta=0.5$.
-As can be seen from Fig. \ref{fig:harmonics}, not only the higher-order harmonics of architecture $a$ are smaller than $b$, they are descending with the increase of $n$.
-Also, in Fig. \ref{fig:3rd}, it is shown that by changing parameter $\alpha$, the amount of the third harmonic of architecture $a$ is always less than architecture $b$.
-A similar trend can be expected for the higher-order harmonics.
+Although both architectures in Fig. \ref{fig:Architecture} generalize HIGS, architecture $a$ is advantageous over architecture $b$.
+Since it utilizes a linear low-pass filter after the nonlinear element, it attenuates the higher-order harmonics by $1/n^{(1-\alpha)}$.
+However, the higher-order harmonics are reduced by a constant value of $1-\beta$ in architecture $b$.\\ To visually illustrate this, we have compared the Fast Fourier transform of both architectures to achieve a generalized HIGS with a phase lag of $-57^{\circ}$.
+To achieve this phase lag we set $\alpha=0.68$ and $\beta=0.5$ at $\omega=100 \frac{rad}{sec}$.
+As can be seen from Fig. \ref{fig:harmonics}, the magnitude of the higher-order harmonics for architecture $a$ are smaller than those for architecture $b$, and the magnitudes are decreasing for an increasing $n$.
+Also, in Fig. \ref{fig:3rd} it is shown that by changing parameter $\alpha$, the magnitude of the third harmonic of architecture $a$ is always less than with architecture $b$.
+A similar trend can be expected for the other higher-order harmonics.